The quadratic minimum spanning tree problem: lower bounds via extended formulations: Introduction

 \citet{Custic2015ACO} prove that the QMSTP on a complete graph is linearizable if and only if a symmetric cost matrix is a symmetric weak sum matrix.
 An instance of the QMSTP is called linearizable if there exists an instance of the minimum spanning tree problem (MSTP) such that the associated costs for both problems are equal for every feasible spanning tree.
 The authors of \cite{Custic2015ACO} also present linearizability results for the QMSTP on complete bipartite graphs, on the class of graphs in which every biconnected component is either a clique, a biclique or a cycle, as well as on biconnected graphs that contain a vertex with degree two.
 Note that linearizable instances for the QMSTP can be solved in polynomial time.

 There is a substantial amount of research on lower bounding approaches and exact algorithms for the QMSTP. \citet{AssadXu} propose a lower bounding procedure that generates a sequence of lower bounds.
 In each iteration of the algorithm, they solve a minimum spanning tree problem. \citet{ONCAN20101762} propose a Lagrangian relaxation scheme based on the linearized QMSTP formulation from \citep{AssadXu} that is strengthened by adding two sets of valid inequalities. \citet{Cordone2012SolvingTQ} re-implement the Lagrangian approach from \citep{AssadXu} with some minor modifications that result in improved CPU times but slightly weaker lower bounds.
 Lower bounding approaches in \cite{ONCAN20101762,AssadXu,Cordone2012SolvingTQ} yield Gilmore-Lawler (GL) type bounds for the QMSTP.
-The GL procedure is a well-known approach to construct lower bounds for quadratic binary optimization problems, see e.g., \cite{Gilmore,Lawler}. \citet{{PEREIRA2015149}} derive lower bounds for the QMSTP using the reformulation linearization technique (RLT) and introduce bounding procedures based on the Lagrangian relaxation.
+The GL procedure is a well-known approach to construct lower bounds for quadratic binary optimization problems, see e.g., \cite{Gilmore,Lawler}. \citet{{PEREIRA2015149}} derive lower bounds for the QMSTP using the reformulation linearization technique (RLT) and introduce bounding procedures based on Lagrangian relaxation.
+The RLT provides a hierarchy of relaxations that are ranging between the continuous and convex hull representation for linear $0-1$ mixed-integer programs \cite{SheraliAdams90,SHERALI199483}.
+In~\cite{sherali2013reformulation}, the RLT is generalized for solving discrete and continuous nonconvex problems.
+The RLT consists of the following two steps; a reformulation step in which additional nonlinear valid inequalities are generated, and a linearization step in which each product term is replaced by a continuous variable.
+The level of the hierarchy corresponds to the degree of polynomial terms produced during the reformulation stage.
 The authors from \cite{PEREIRA2015149} report solving instances with up to 50 vertices to optimality. \citet{Rostami2015LowerBF} consider the GL procedure, as well as the (incomplete) first and second level RLT bounds for the QMSTP.
 To compute those bounds, the authors solve Lagrangian relaxations.
 Relaxations presented in \cite{PEREIRA2015149,Rostami2015LowerBF} are not complete first and second level RLT relaxations.
 Namely, those relaxations do not contain a large class of RLT constraints. \citet{GUIMARAES202046} consider semidefinite programming (SDP) lower bounds for the QMSTP and report the best exact solution approach for the problem up to date.
 The SDP bounds do not belong to the RLT type bounds.
 Exact approaches for the QMSTP are also considered in \cite{AssadXu,Cordone2012SolvingTQ,PEREIRA2015149,Pereira2015BranchandcutAB}.